Predictive energy management for hybrid electric aircraft propulsion systems: Introduction

 \section{Introduction}

-Aviation currently contributes to around 2\% of current global C02 emissions, but demand (not withstanding temporary effect of COVID-19) is predicted to grow at significant rate.
-To mitigate the effects of global heating, the aviation industry aims to reduce its carbon footprint by 50\% as part of Flightpath 2050 \cite{joint_statement}.
+Aviation currently contributes to around 2\% of current world-wide human-made CO2 emissions, but demand for air travel is predicted to grow significantly.
+The aviation industry is committed to realising this growth sustainably with a drastic reduction of CO2 emissions by 2050.
 One avenue identified to achieve this ambitious goal is the development of greener aviation based on new propulsion concepts.

 Aircraft equipped with turbo-electric and hybrid electric powertrains are considered in~\cite{welstead2016conceptual, lammen2020energy, antcliff2017conceptual} where it is shown that reductions in emissions and energy savings can potentially be achieved.
 In~\cite{welstead2016conceptual}, simulations of a commercial airliner with boundary layer ingestion and a turbo-electric propulsion system predict mission fuel burn savings of up to 7\% relative to a conventional propulsion system.
 A distributed electric propulsion concept for the transonic cruise range proposed in~\cite{schmollgruber2020multidisciplinary} is likewise expected to provide a 7\% reduction in fuel.
 Potential energy savings were demonstrated for a concept year-2030 aircraft equipped with a parallel-hybrid propulsion system combined with an all-electric propulsion system in \cite{antcliff2017conceptual}.